adarryring/page_screenshot/README.md

 # page_screenshot
-take a screenshot int a page
+take a screenshot in a page